 Being a parent is an incredibly exciting / daunting / thrilling / overwhelming experience (delete as appropriate).
 It’s not for everyone – there are people who are comfortably or heartbreakingly childless – but it seems to be an instinct in the majority of us.

-Deciding to become a parent myself was a huge decision to make; raising a child is a huge decision – or, at least, it should be.
+Deciding to become a parent myself was a huge decision to make; raising a child is an Herculean task – or, at least, it should be.
 We should treasure our children, but also treasure a diversity of families; what does a good family look like?
-That’s a hard question to answer, because no-one knows – and if anyone tells you that they do, they’re confused, lying, or just being bloody-minded to allow their own point of view credence.
+That’s a hard question to answer, because no-one knows – and if anyone tells you that they do, they’re confused, lying, or just being bloody-minded to give their own point of view credence.

-It causes some surprise when I state I want to be a parent. primarily because I’m not in any kind of committed relationship.
+It caused surprise in some quarters when I stated that I wanted to be a parent, primarily because I’m not in any kind of committed relationship.
 So often, people seem surprised when they discover I’m going to be a single parent – why am I going to take on that level of responsibility without any support from a partner?
-It’s not always said to me directly, but to my family – who always report that back to me, to allow me to laugh at such a perspective … and occasionally get cross at such a skewed perspective.
+It’s not always said to me directly, but to my family – who always report that back to me, to allow me to laugh at such a perspective … and occasionally get cross at such a skewed one.

 Another question that gets posed – usually to my mum, interestingly enough, like people are worried about my reaction if they said it directly to me – is about my ability to cope with the day to day minutiae of parenthood.
 As a single man, I’m struck by the difference between this role and single motherhood – women who are naturally assumed that they will be just be able to cope without any concerns.
 Instinct – or something else – will just take over and allow a mother to perform perfectly in every situation, whereas I will lag behind in some unspecified way.